talcytoo/smartframinglocal/README.md

 It uses a YOLO face model for detection, paired with a lightweight IoU-based tracker to maintain consistent IDs across frames.
 Faces are cropped into uniform portrait rectangles with headroom adjustments, then arranged automatically into one or two rows depending on group size.

 To reduce jitter, exponential moving average smoothing is applied to both bounding boxes and layout transitions.
-MediaPipe’s Face Landmarker provides visual-only speaker detection, allowing the system to highlight the active speakers without relying on audio input.
+MediaPipe’s Face Landmarker provides visual-only speaker detection, enabling the system to highlight active speakers without relying on audio input.

-Additional features include a collapsible panoramic mini-window that displays the entire camera view and short-term face re-identification, which enables the recognition of individuals who briefly leave and return with the same ID.
+Additional features include a collapsible panoramic mini-window that displays the entire camera view, an optional embed mode where the panoramic window becomes part of the layout alongside portraits, and short-term face re-identification, which enables the recognition of individuals who briefly leave and return with the same ID.

 ---